 Short muzzle + corkscrew tail + blunt ears + brindle + hates water

 Grab a pen and a piece of paper, and note down these key characteristics as you go.

-The shape, length, and thickness of a dog's tail offers quite a bit of information about its lineage.
+The shape, length, and thickness of a dog's tail offer quite a bit of information about its lineage.
 It is important to distinguish between a naturally bobbed tail and a docked tail.
-Some dogs such as Dobermans, Boxers, and English Pointers have their tails docked at an early age.
+Some dogs, such as Dobermans, Boxers, and English Pointers, have their tails docked at an early age.
 It may be surprising to see one of these breeds without a docked tail, but progressive veterinary care is moving in that direction (especially for non-working dogs).

-A ringtail is full, and arches over the back of the dog.
+A ringtail is full and arches over the back of the dog.
 A sickle tail, too, arches over the dog's back but points towards the head.
 A screw tail resembles a corkscrew (characteristic of Pugs), and an otter tail resembles exactly that—an otter tail.
 The otter tail is thick and full and works like a rudder in the water.
-These tails are characteristic of your water-loving dogs, the Labrador Retriever.
+These tails are characteristic of your water-loving dogs (like the Labrador Retriever).
 A whip tail is long, thin, and straight.

 Glossary of Canine Physical Traits

 Is your dog's muzzle short, average, or long?